qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 ................................

-To see the :guilabel:`Display` window click on the :guilabel:`Display` tab in the :guilabel:`Generic Event Browser` window.
+To see the :guilabel:`Display` window click on the :guilabel:`Display` tab in the :guilabel:`Event Browser` window.
 The :guilabel:`Display` window is used to view geocoded photographs and their associated attribute data.

 .. _figure_eVis_1: